nus-cs2103-AY2324S1/tp/docs/team/ph-nathan.md

 ### Documentation:
 * **User Guide**
-  * Updated the sections: Introduction, About, Quick Start, Navigate UI, Command History, Notes for command format.
+  * Updated non-command sections: Introduction, About, Quick Start, Navigate UI, Command History, Notes for command format.
   * Added command details and summaries for `enrol`, `unenrol` commands for draft UG.
 * **Developer Guide**
   * Added diagram for updated UI, Member and Event class, updated general model class diagram.
+  * Updated parts of old diagrams where there were instances of AddressBook [#174](https://github.com/AY2324S1-CS2103T-F11-1/tp/pull/174)
   * Added alternative design consideration for Member and Event sections.
   * Added glossary section and use cases: UC09 - Add member to an event, UC10 - Delete member from an event.

-### Contributions to team-based tasks:
-* Changing the application logo [#114](https://github.com/AY2324S1-CS2103T-F11-1/tp/pull/114)
-* Updating UG introduction, About, Quick Start, Navigate UI, Command History, Notes for command format sections [#286](https://github.com/AY2324S1-CS2103T-F11-1/tp/pull/286)
-* Updated parts of old diagrams where there were instances of AddressBook [#174](https://github.com/AY2324S1-CS2103T-F11-1/tp/pull/174)

 ### Community:
 * This is the full [list](https://github.com/AY2324S1-CS2103T-F11-1/tp/pulls?q=is%3Apr+reviewed-by%3Aph-nathan) of pull requests which I have reviewed.